top of page

 He fantasizes: "You go into a bookshop and buy a book.
 You read historians, economists, philosophers and political correspondents from America, England and France.
 You can work out for yourself where these writers are mistaken – you're allowed out onto the street without your nanny."

-He wants, in other words, what we in the West today have in abundance and take for granted: personal freedom and the ability to think freely.
+In other words, he wants what we in the West today have in abundance and take for granted: personal freedom and the ability to think freely.
 For all the recent talk of cancel culture, book banning, and press bias, we are immersed in choice and have an almost unlimited array of perspectives to draw upon that can help us think things through on our own terms.
 Or, like many, choose not to.

 You might be tempted right now to make a false equivalence - "We do the same!" - but don't.
 It's not the same.
 Not even close.
 Our epistemological reality is light years away from what Grossman had to endure, though it's important to remember that they exist in the same universe of human social possibility.